LED lighting controls reduce energy use and extend the useful life of LED fixtures

 Which LED Lighting Controls Should You Select for Your Parking Lot?

 Selecting the appropriate parking lot LED light fixtures requires more than just selecting the correct fixtures.
-You also need to decide which LED lighting controls will work best in your parking lot.
+You also need to decide which advanced lighting controls will work best in your parking lot.
 LED Lighting controls can range from DALI and internet-based controls, which are complex, to more simple LED lighting controls.
 This content will review the different types of lighting controls that you might use in your parking lot and the benefits and negatives of each type.
 When planning for your parking lot lighting and controls, be sure to check local ordinances, as local lighting ordinances frequently address or require specific lighting control requirements.

 Manual Light Switch LED Lighting Controls